Religious views of Adolf Hitler: Hitler on mysticism and occultism

 According to Bullock, as an adolescent in Vienna, Hitler read widely, including books on occultism, hypnotism, and astrology.
 However, his interest in these subjects was fleeting, and there is no evidence that he ever subscribed to any of these schools of thought.
-Bullock found "no evidence to support the once popular belief that Hitler resorted to astrology" and wrote that Hitler ridiculed those like Himmler in his own party who wanted to re-establish pagan mythology, and Hess who believed in Astrology.
+Bullock found "no evidence to support the once popular belief that Hitler resorted to astrology" and wrote that Hitler ridiculed those in his own party like Himmler (who wanted to re-establish pagan mythology) and Hess (who believed in astrology).
 Albert Speer wrote that Hitler had a negative view toward Himmler and Rosenberg's mystical notions.
 Speer quotes Hitler as having said of Himmler's attempt to mythologize the SS:

 In a speech he made in Nuremberg on September 6, 1938, Hitler said that Christian mysticism creates dark forces, that there are no places of worship - but places of national anthem - that there are no cult places, there are national places, besides, he rejected mysticism and occultism: